-4.2.3.5 Mining
+4.2.3.5 Mining and other industrial activities

 Mining and other industrial activities may lead to land degradation due to alteration of soil structure through excavation, removal of top soil and aggregates, and dumping of mined soil and contaminated waste.
 This may lead to the loss of soil fertility, loss of biodiversity and contamination of ground and surface water.